Discover Summer at Tyax!

 The mouth-watering results can be tasted in signature main dishes like Coastal Potlatch (Albacore tuna, BC spot prawns, halibut potato cake, Fort Berens white wine & vine ripened tomato broth), West Coast Halibut (Lodge smoked salt rub, fresh pea risotto, crispy buttermilk onions, red pepper emulsion, and micro greens.) and Fraser Valley Double Pork Chop (Cariboo honey glazed & fired grilled, sweet corn polenta, Okanagan apple & smoked bacon jam).

 Similarly, the lunchtime favourite Cache Creek Natural Beef Burger (Smoked bacon, Village Cheese Company ale cheddar, and roasted garlic aioli, served with hand cut Kennebec fries or salad greens), is sourced from hormone, steroid and antibiotic free beef raised by a local supplier committed to natural grazing, environmental stewardship, and animal welfare, and

 “I think our guests are engaged by the stories of where the ingredients of their meals come from, “ says Jones, pointing to another natural connection with the Fort Berens Estate Winery just down the road in Lillooet and deep in what was the heart of gold mining country at the foot of the mountains in the Fraser Canyon.
 “We've introduced Fort Berens wines into our house salad dressing and a few of our deserts,” he explains.

 For chef Vickers, who spent fifteen years honing his craft in Whistler before signing on with Tyax Lodge earlier this year, their recent efforts to build a partnership with a local organic farmer represents the achievement of a long cherished goal.
 “This has always been my dream as a chef, that one day I could partner with a local farmer to supply all organic ingredients,” he says.

-For lodge guests fortunate enough to savour the delectable results of Vickers’ Gaelic culinary passion and Jones’ expertise in sourcing the finest local ingredients, dining at Tyax Wilderness Resort and Spa is quite simply a taste of British Colombian back country heaven.
+For lodge guests fortunate enough to savour the delectable results of Vickers’ Gaelic culinary passion and Jones’ expertise in sourcing the finest local ingredients, dining at Tyax Lodge is quite simply a taste of British Columbian backcountry heaven.